-I have written recently about two areas of thinking around Digital Environments – How lecturers (and others) exist in relation to other people in learning spaces, how they are present; and also some of the technology approaches we are taking with regards to building new environments, such as analytics and adaptive algorithms.
+I have written recently about two areas of thinking around Digital Environments – How lecturers (and others) exist in relation to other people in learning spaces, how they are present; and also some of the technology approaches we are taking with regards to building new environments, such as analytics and adaptive algorithms, the application of tools such as IFTTT or the way staff are linking externals tools with institutional systems within an ecosystem of APIs.
 I started drafting something a while ago, but it was only after having a variety of conversations at ALT-C with colleagues both there and on v-connecting that I decided to finally post my (still-developing) thoughts here.

 What is emerging for me is the idea of being present in digital, how it is perceived and what are the unique (sic) features of practice in digital spaces.
 Having had face to face conversations with colleagues I have started to wonder about the Jisc Digital Capabilities Framework, and how and where this fits in.

 Clearly it fits identity and well-being, but I can see an argument that the capability may eventually morph into Identity, Well-Being and Presence.
 Especially in the case, for example, to reflect the way lecturers need to be able to communicate their presence on a variety of both social media and institutional systems.

 A recent example of this was seen in two different lecturers use of the anonymous social media service Yik-Yak.
 In one case a lecturer was doing a small learning and teaching project and had gone through an ethics committee and had strict guidance on how to behave and interact with students in the space.
 In the other, the comment “I just to pretend to be one of the students” was made.

 As well as ethical boundaries, how you are behaving with your presence is a key feature of digital spaces.
 In the case of lecturers it will become important to be able to move between the physical and the digital seamlessly allowing students to feel their presence at distance and independent of space and time.